Information about, downloading and using the new Sugar Smart App.

 - Permit the application the use of the digital camera on your phone- a box will appear requesting permission.

-- Line the barcode track up with the red-colored line and wait for a beep.
-If it’s doesn’t work, yo may be trying to scan too close up, so move the camera further away.
+- Line the barcode track up with the red-coloured line and wait for a beep.
+If it’s doesn’t work, you may be trying to scan to close up, so move the camera further away.

-- Clicking the menu button gives you more about sugar content in meals, a scanning history and let’s you go to the app’s website.
+- Clicking the menu button gives you more about the sugar content in meals, a scanning history and lets you go to the app’s website.

 Image Credit: Public Health England